Essential PDPA Compliance Guide for Singapore Businesses

 - Personal data that is contained in a record that has been in existence for at least 100 years; and

 - Personal data about a deceased individual who has been dead for more than 10 years

-- Business contact information, which includes an individual’s:
+- Business contact information, which is information not provided by an individual solely for personal purposes, and includes an individual’s: